-Freshwater Habitats Trust has recently prepared a report on behalf of the New Forest Non-native Plants Project (Hampshire and Isle of Wight Wildlife Trust), as part of the RINSE (Reducing the Impacts of Non-native Species in Europe) project.
+Freshwater Habitats Trust prepared a report on behalf of the New Forest Non-native Plants Project (Hampshire and Isle of Wight Wildlife Trust), as part of the RINSE (Reducing the Impacts of Non-native Species in Europe) project.
 It brings together work which has been ongoing since 2009 investigating New Zealand Pigmyweed Crassula helmsii in the New Forest, Hampshire.

 The report is divided into three sections:

 - Part A describes the history, current distribution and spread of Crassula helmsii in the New Forest

 - Part B summarises our current understanding of the potential impacts of Crassula helmsii on the flora and fauna of the New Forest